Situational Graphs for Robot Navigation in Structured Indoor Environments: Situational Graphs

-\textbf{Topological Layer.} The topological layer assesses if the mapped planes belong to a particular object or structural component and further constrain their geometry.
-In this work, we use room and corridor nodes, which can be both represented as a set of planes, although this could be easily extended to other structural topologies.
+\textbf{Topological Layer.} (Layer 3 in Fig.~\ref{fig:optimizable_scene_graph}) The topological layer assesses if the mapped planes at a given time instance belong to a particular object or structural component and further constrain their geometry.
+In this work, our novelty lies in the formulation of the room and corridor nodes, which can be both represented as a set of planes, although this could be extended to other structural topologies.
 We define a room node as composed of four planar walls, and similarly a corridor node as composed of two parallel wall planes.
+To define a room node, four planar walls need to be detected and mapped at the current keyframe, and similarly a corridor node requires two detected and mapped parallel wall planes.
+For room nodes, if the metric-semantic layer at the keyframe node $t$ identifies four planar surfaces (two $x-$planes $\boldsymbol{\pi}_1$ and $\boldsymbol{\pi}_2$ and two $y-$planes $\boldsymbol{\pi}_3$ and $\boldsymbol{\pi}_4$), the following tests are performed: